 - Entered Geofence

 - Speeding Started

 A Geofence is a point or area on a map that can trigger events.
 For example, you might set a Geofence around a job site to generate reports on when vehicles arrived or left the area and know how long they were at that location.

-To create a Geofence, open the Resources panel from the Dashboard.
-Within the Geofences section, click on the ‘Add Geofence’ button.
+To create a Geofence, select the Geofences Tab from the menu.
+Within the Geofences popout, click on the ‘Add Geofence’ button.
 A Geofence will appear in the middle of the map, which will be in Edit Mode.
 (You will see a red outline around the map when in this mode).
 To position the Geofence, move the map or type in the exact address in the search bar.
 To change the size of the Geofence, use the dragger on the Geofence.
 Click Save to save it.

 Geofence Enter / Exit Events will appear on your Dashboard, within Trip Histories, and in Geofence Reports.

 For all configurable settings within the Geofence setting, check out the spotlight.